Sudanese refugee crisis: Living conditions

-Countries
+Refugees outside Sudan

+Egypt

+The largest share of Sudanese refugees have fled to Egypt, which has been a preferred destination due to its geographic proximity, relatively stronger economy, and the absence of formal refugee camps.
+Cultural, linguistic, and religious affinities, including the shared use of Arabic and a predominantly Sunni Muslim population in both countries, have contributed to a sense of familiarity.
+Existing Sudanese communities, lower living costs compared with Gulf states, and the ability to remain close to Sudan have further reinforced Egypt’s appeal, particularly for refugees who view their displacement as temporary.
+However, since 2023, Egypt’s refugee practice and legal framework became increasingly restrictive.

+By November 2024, within 19 months of conflict, Egypt had received over 1.2 million Sudanese refugees, with slightly more than 600,000 registered with UNHCR.
+Women and children accounted for nearly three quarters of this population.
+However, local and international nongovernmental organizations have suggested that the actual number of Sudanese refugees in Egypt is considerably higher.

 Chad

+Sudanese refugee camp in Chad, 16 May 2023.

 On 15 April, Chad reported thousands of refugees coming past the now closed border between the nation and Sudan.
-Over the following days the UN reported a massive influx of refugees crossing mainly from Darfur amounting to 20,000 people by 19 April, more than 90,000 by late May, 115,000 by June, and 239,000 by July.
+Over the following days the UN reported a massive influx of refugees crossing mainly from Darfur amounting to 20,000 people by 19 April, more than 90,000 by late May, 239,000 by July, more than 400,000 people by August 2023, and 870,000 by July 2025.

 The UN announced later on that the refugees lacked basic needs such as food and shelter.
 Reports also suggested that the majority of them were women and children.
-More than 160,000 of them were members of the Masalit ethnic group who were fleeing ethnically-based attacks by the RSF and allied militias.
-By August, the number of refugees had reached over 414,000, making it the single largest host country for refugees from the conflict.
+More than 160,000 of them were members of the Masalit ethnic group who were fleeing ethnically based attacks by the RSF and allied militias.

-Sudan

-On 5 June 2025, the Freedom Flotilla, which is a flotilla carrying humanitarian aid to Gaza during the Israel-Hamas conflict, rescued 4 Sudanese civil war refugees from a dinghy near Libya.
-At the time of their rescue, the flotilla was carrying several prominent members to Gaza including Greta Thunberg, Irish actor Liam Cunningham, and French European Parliament member Rima Hassan.

 South Sudan

 On 24 April 2023, South Sudan's Renk County reported thousands of refugees seeking shelter in the country.
 Authorities estimated the volume of refugees to be at least 10,000 people, three-quarters of whom were South Sudanese who had previously fled north to escape internal conflicts and the rest consisting of Sudanese and other African nationals.
-The refugees were primarily women and children who also lacked several basic needs.
-Authorities reported that the refugees included South Sudanese, Sudanese, Ugandan, Kenyan, Eritrean and Somali nationals.
-By June, the number of refugees had risen to over 115,000, and more than 259,000 by September.
+By June, the number of refugees had risen to over 115,000, and more than 259,000 by September 2023.

+South Sudan was one of the most difficult destinations for Sudanese refugees, owing to fragile state institutions, a weak economy, and ongoing insecurity.
+Although South Sudan's civil war formally ended in 2018, the country continues to face large scale displacement, with around 2 million internally displaced people and a further 2.4 million South Sudanese refugees and asylum seekers living abroad, including in Sudan.
+The return of large numbers of South Sudanese from Sudan, alongside new arrivals from Sudan, has placed additional strain on limited infrastructure and services, exacerbating social tensions.